talon-one/talon_one.js/docs/ManagementApi.md

 // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
 //manager_auth.apiKeyPrefix = 'Token';

-var apiInstance = new TalononeApi.ManagementApi();
+var apiInstance = new TalonOne.ManagementApi();

 var applicationId = 56; // Number |

 var opts = {
   'pageSize': 56, // Number | The number of items to include in this response.
-When omitted, the maximum value of 1500 will be used.
+When omitted, the maximum value of 1000 will be used.
   'skip': 56, // Number | Skips the given number of items when paging through large result sets.
   'sort': "sort_example", // String | The field by which results should be sorted.
 Sorting defaults to ascending order, prefix the field name with `-` to sort in descending order.
-  'campaignState': "campaignState_example" // String | Filter results by the state of the campaign.
+  'campaignState': "campaignState_example", // String | Filter results by the state of the campaign.
+  'name': "name_example", // String | Filter results performing case-insensitive matching against the name of the campaign.
+  'tags': "tags_example", // String | Filter results performing case-insensitive matching against the tags of the campaign.
+When used in conjunction with the \"name\" query parameter, a logical OR will be performed to search both tags and name for the provided values
+  'createdBefore': new Date("2013-10-20T19:20:30+01:00"), // Date | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the campaign creation timestamp.
+  'createdAfter': new Date("2013-10-20T19:20:30+01:00") // Date | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the campaign creation timestamp.
 };
 apiInstance.getCampaigns(applicationId, opts).then(function(data) {
   console.log('API called successfully.
 Returned data: ' + data);